 There are plenty of things to do in Asheville year-round, but these attractions are especially fun for families to explore during fall:

-• LaZoom – Take a ride on Asheville's "Big Purple Bus!"
+LaZoom – Take a ride on Asheville's "Big Purple Bus!"
 This iconic bus tour combines history, comedy (and a few nuns) for an immersive experience throughout downtown Asheville.
-Every Saturday in October, LaZoom offers its special Lil Boogers: Halloweenies Tour – a one hour history comedy ride featuring ghoulish figures that are appropriate for the whole family.
+Every Saturday in October, LaZoom offers its Lil Boogers Kids Comedy Tour, appropriate for ages five and up.

-• Hickory Nut Gap Farm – Take in the majestic scenery of Fairview while enjoying some of Asheville's favorite fall activities at Hickory Nut Gap Farm.
-Every weekend from September 16 through November 13, Hickory Nut Gap will have local apples, pumpkins and fresh-pressed cider for sale, along with hay and pony rides.
+Hickory Nut Gap Farm – Take in the majestic scenery of Fairview while enjoying some of Asheville's favorite fall activities at Hickory Nut Gap Farm.
+Every weekend from Labor Day through November, Hickory Nut Gap hosts a slew of activities, from fall stargazing and barn dances to hay and pony rides, animals to see and a live bee observatory, plus apples, pumpkins and fresh-pressed cider for sale.
 Plus, there are three dedicated kid's play areas located across the farm.

 Fall Eats & Treats